It’s Mandela month and Woodstock Brewery needs your help to make food for 10,000 ...

 COVID-19 IN SOUTH AFRICA: THE SITUATION NOW

-*The numbers in parenteses indicate the increase since last report.
+*The numbers in parentheses indicate the increase since the last report.

 COVID-19 UPDATE IN WESTERN CAPE: THE SITUATION NOW

-As of 25 May, we have 14,978 confirmed cases of Covid-19 infections in the province (an increase of 1,009 since the last report) according to the Western Cape government.
+As of 13 July, we have 78,548 confirmed cases of Covid-19 infections in the province (an increase of 1,072 since the last report) according to the Western Cape Government.

 Below are the Western Cape stats: